States of Nigeria

 Nigeria is a federation of 36 states, each of which is a semi-autonomous political unit that shares power with the federal government as enumerated under the Constitution of the Federal Republic of Nigeria.
 In addition to the states, there is the Federal Capital Territory (FCT), in which the capital city of Abuja is located.
 The FCT is not a state, but a territory of the federal government, governed by an administration headed by a minister.
 Each state is subdivided into local government areas (LGAs).
 There are 774 local governments in Nigeria.
 Under the Nigerian Constitution, the 36 states enjoy substantial autonomy but are not sovereign entities, as ultimate authority lies with the federal government.
-Amendments to the constitution can be proposed by the National Assembly, but for an amendment to be valid, it must be approved by a two-third majority of the 36 state legislatures, as required under Section 9 of the 1999 Constitution of Nigeria.
+Amendments to the Constitution can be proposed by the National Assembly, but for an amendment to be valid, it must be approved by a two-thirds majority of the 36 state legislatures, as required under Section 9 of the 1999 Constitution of Nigeria.